 Effects of hypercapnea and their mechanisms

-Though it is difficult, some attempt will be made here to articially divorse the effects of hypercapnea from the effects of the acidosis which accompanies it.
+Though it is difficult, some attempt will be made here to artificially divorce the effects of hypercapnia from the effects of the acidosis which accompanies it.
 This is probably impossible.
-For instance, the anaesthetic effect of CO2 is likely totally reliant on the intracellular acidosis which develops in hypercapnea, and so the two cannot be separated.
+For instance, the anaesthetic effect of CO2 is likely totally reliant on the intracellular acidosis which develops in hypercapnia, and so the two cannot be separated.

 Increased respiratory drive with mild hypercapnea

-Mild hypercapnea increases "respiratory drive" as a homeostatic mechanism which defends the acidity of your body fluids.
+Mild hypercapnia increases "respiratory drive" as a homeostatic mechanism which defends the acidity of your body fluids.

 In the interest of preserving reader sanity, an extensive digression regarding the respiratory drive will not be carried out here.
 Instead, I will refer the curious to Hans Loeschcke's masterpiece from 1981, "Central chemosensitivity and the reaction theory".
 In summary, Loeschcke discusses a series of elegant experiments (some performed by himself and colleagues, many decades earlier) involving anaesthetised cats having their subarachnoid spaces accessed and irrigated with solutions of varying pH and pCO2.
 The authors had reached a conclusion, that "the extracellular pH in the brain is the main